Zohair-coder/drexel-scraper/README.md

 python3 main.py --ratings
 ```

 Note that this will take longer to run since the scraper has to look up the rating on ratemyprofessors.
-However, it will cache the ratings in a file called `ratings_cache` so that it doesn't have to look up the same professor again, which will run much faster.
+However, it will cache the ratings in a file called `ratings_cache.json` so that it doesn't have to look up the same professor again, which will run much faster.
 If you want to clear the cache to get new ratings, simply delete the `ratings_cache.json` file.

 You can also combine all the options together: